Leuchtfeuer/mautic-multiselect-handling-bundle/README.md

 ### Form Action "Modify Segment Membership based on Multiselect"
 1. Set up custom field(s) with multiselect or select type, which will contain a list of Segments for synchronization.
 Needs to have the same alias.
-2. Add form action "Modify Segment Membership based on Multiselect".
+2. Map checkbox group or select field in the form to the custom field from 1
-3. Add form action "Change contact's multiselect field" or "Change contact's select field" to the form.
+3. Add form action "Modify Segment Membership based on Multiselect"

-After form is submitted the Contact will be added/removed to/from segments according to the multiselect or select value(s) selected in the form action.
+After form is submitted the Contact will be added/removed to/from segments according to the selection made in the form fields.

 ### Form Action "Change contact's multiselect field"
 1. Select managed multiselect field.